-Listening to music at work has been a life-long habit of mine.
-Of course, not during video conference calls or during meetings, but whilst doing deep-work.
-I've always assumed it helped my performance (anecdotally, it does) and mood, but what does the science say?
+Listening to music while I work has been a life-long habit.
+Not during video calls or meetings, of course, but definitely when I’m doing deep work.
+I’ve always assumed it helped my focus (anecdotally, it does) and improved my mood.
+But what does the science actually say?

-I'll share a couple of stories, some scientific research and also my current top 34 albums I listen to in a cool graphic.
-Why 34?
-No idea, I just didn't count the grids whilst drawing it š
+In this article, I’ll share a couple of personal stories, some scientific research, and my current top 34 albums (sketched into a grid — why 34?
+No idea, I just didn’t count properly 😀).

-As with all research there are conflicts.
-Some articles claim improvements, some claim no difference.
-Still, there is plenty we can learn and test in our own life.
+As with all research, the results are mixed.
+Some studies show improvements, some show no difference at all.
+Still, there’s a lot we can learn — and test — in our own daily lives.

-And when we think about increasing performance and wellbeing in our company, should we be encouraging everyone to listen to music?
+When we think about boosting performance and wellbeing at work, should we encourage employees to listen to music?
 Maybe.
 Maybe not.

-Like many people, I use music to soothe my soul, connect with creativity and reduce stress.
-I use it when working out and I use music to relax.
-I also like to create music too.
+Like many people, I use music to soothe my soul, spark creativity, and reduce stress.
+I use it when working out, when relaxing, and I also enjoy creating music myself.

 Mood, health and quality of life